-26 12.3.
+34 12.4.
 Example Summary Report

-28 The objective of this case study is to provide an illustrative example of a summary report based on a real 29 GHG inventory.
-This example is meant to illustrate a) the usefulness of fulfilling the reporting 30 requirements and b) the level of effort required.
-The reported results are derived from the Life Cycle 31 Carbon footprint National Geographic Magazine study conducted for National Geographic Society (NGS) 32 in 2009 prior to the development of this standard.
-Therefore, the following case study is based on factual 33 information with some fabrications added to conform to the specific requirements of the standard.
-Optional information is included here to highlight how optional information may be used by incorporating 34 additional information that NGS found useful to report.
-35
+The objective of this case study is to provide an illustrative example of a summary report based on a real requirements and b) the level of effort required.
+The reported results are derived from the Life Cycle Carbon footprint National Geographic Magazine study conducted for National Geographic Society (NGS)

+37 GHG inventory.
+This example is meant to illustrate a) the usefulness of fulfilling the reporting

+Garbon footprint National Geographic Magazine study conducted for National Geographic Society (NGS) in 2009 prior to the development of this standard.
+Therefore, the following case study is based on factual

+40 information with some fabrications added to conform to the specific requirements of the standard.

+42 Optional information is included here to highlight how optional information may be used by incorporating

+43 additional information that NGS found useful to report.

-36 Introduction
+44 Introduction

-This GHG inventory was conducted for National Geographic Society following the GHG Protocol Product Standard.
-It evaluates the amount of greenhouse gas (GHG) emissions generated during the life cycle of
+45 This GHG inventory was conducted for National Geographic Society following the GHG Protocol Product magazine.
+The goal of this report is to publicly disclose GHG inventory results in conformance with the GHG Protocol product standard.

-39 a National Geographic magazine from the creation of the content, forestry operations and papermaking,
+- 46 Standard.
+It evaluates the amount of greenhouse gas (GHG) emissions generated during the life cycle of - 47 a National Geographic magazine from the creation of the content, forestry operations and papermaking,

-40 printing and binding manufacturing, mailing and distribution to the recycling or disposal phase of the
+1 printing and binding manufacturing, mailing and distribution to the recycling or disposal phase of the

-41 magazine.
-The goal of this report is to publicly disclose GHG inventory results in conformance with the products.
+- Disclaimer: The study is specific to the National Geographic Magazine, the magazine supply chain, and distribution of the magazine.
+The study does not make comparative assertions about other magazines or products.
 The results presented here are not meant to be compared to other companies and/or products.
 Even for similar products, differences in functional unit, use and end-of-life stage assumptions, and data collection and quality may produce incomparable results.
-The reader is referred to the detailed report for more information on this study, and the Greenhouse Gas Protocol Product Standard for a glossary and additional insight into the GHG inventory process.
+The reader is referred to the detailed report for more information on this study, and the Greenhouse Gas Protocol Product Standard for a glossary and additional insight into the GHG inventory process. - 12 13